Funding opportunity

 Foundational AI

 UKRI reserves the right to move applications from this funding opportunity to the EPSRC CDT funding opportunity after the outline assessment, and vice versa, should an application better fit the scope of the other funding opportunity.
-Applicants who are unclear about which funding opportunity is best suited to the vision for their CDT should seek advice from UKRI.

 Key features of CDTs

-It is expected that the minimum cohort size will be 10, though exceptions may be made where they can be fully justified due to the nature of the training.
+It is expected that the minimum annual cohort size will be 10, though exceptions may be made where they can be fully justified due to the nature of the training.

 The doctoral education delivered by the CDTs should provide:

-• the support for student cohorts on a 4-year doctorate or equivalent, with a critical mass of supervisors (around 20 to 40) of internationally recognised research excellence and having a track record of doctoral supervision
+• the support for student cohorts on a four-year doctorate or equivalent, with a critical mass of supervisors (around 20 to 40) of internationally recognised research excellence and having a track record of doctoral supervision

 • a cohort approach to training through peer-to-peer learning both within and across cohorts.
 This cohort approach to training should be provided throughout the lifetime of student’s doctorate training programme